 Jay Information Literacy Fellowship

 The Jay Information Literacy Fellowship is a paid fellowship with the IU Bloomington Libraries' Department of Teaching & Learning.
 This fellowship is for one graduate student who has an interest in public services and/or instruction librarianship, with a specific focus on information literacy in the contexts of teaching, learning, and pedagogy (in-person and online).
-The fellowship is for one year with the potential for extension for a maximum of two years.
-Incoming ILS students are encouraged to apply.
+The fellowship is for one year and incoming ILS students are encouraged to apply.
 This scholarship is made possible from a gift by Hilda and Ellen Jay.

 Award: At least $5000/semester scholarship to accompany a part-time, paid position in IU Libraries Teaching and Learning Department up to 10 hours/week for both Fall 2025 and Spring 2026.

-Questions and applications can be sent directly to Meredith Knoff, Co-Curricular Research and Engagement Librarian.
+Applications open in late spring.
+Questions can be sent directly to Meredith Knoff, Co-Curricular Research and Engagement Librarian.

 Learn more about past recipients.